xelfer/runna-zone2/README.md

    - Go to the Actions tab in your fork
    - Click "I understand my workflows, go ahead and enable them"

 4. **Done!** The workflow runs daily at 6am UTC.

-You can also trigger it manually from the Actions tab.
+5. **To run manually:**
+   - Go to the Actions tab
+   - Click "Update Garmin Workouts" in the left sidebar
+   - Click "Run workflow" button on the right
+   - Click the green "Run workflow" button

+> **Note:** The first time the action runs, you'll receive an email from Garmin about a login from a new location (GitHub's servers).
+This is normal and expected.

 ### Security